5k-mirrors/poe-live-search-manager/README.md

 Certificates are stored in [config/cacert.pem](config/cacert.pem) and are referenced in the `SSL_CERT_FILE` env var in order to fix the `certificate verify failed` issue on Windows ([see](https://gist.github.com/fnichol/867550)).

+### Improvements / TODO

+- Get rid of Nokogiri
+- Use a non-EM solution for websokets
+  - Run sockets on their separate threads

 ## Development

 This gem is developed using Bundler conventions.
 A good overview can be found [here](http://bundler.io/v1.14/guides/creating_gem.html).